 Significant Contribution to the Persistence of Irreplaceable Biological Distinctiveness

-The biodiversity of the Mt Canobolas SCA is demonstrably distinctive and irreplaceable.
+The biodiversity of the Mt Canobolas SCA is demonstrably distinctive The biodiversity of the Mt Canobolas SCA is demonstrably distinctive and irreplaceable.
 Despite limited scientific research, it is clear that the SCA has high levels of endemicity, even though few taxonomic groups have been subject to in-depth study.
 By definition endemic species occur nowhere else and consequently are irreplaceable.
-So far, nine taxa comprising four plants, two of which are undescribed, three lichens, a Velvet Worm and an unnamed planarian are recognised as endemic to Mt Canobolas.
+So far, ten taxa comprising five plants, four lichens and a Velvet Worm are recognised as endemic to Mt Canobolas.
 Further plant species occurring on the mountain are currently under investigation and considered likely to be new endemic species.
 The distinctiveness extends to the ecological communities in the SCA, which typically differ in vegetation composition from analogous communities in high altitude areas along the Great Dividing Range (GDR) to the east.
 The ecological communities on Mt Canobolas are characterised by the presence of E. canobolensis (Silver-leaf Candlebark) as a canopy dominant and the absence of other species that typically occur in similar montane or sub-alpine communities on the eastern tablelands, such as E. radiata (Narrow-leaved Peppermint) and E. robertsonii (Robertson’s Peppermint), perhaps reflecting the relictual nature of the SCA vegetation, its more inland location and consequent climatic differences.
 The rock plate Xanthoparmelia lichen community, which is unique, listed as Endangered (BC Act) and endemic to Mt Canobolas, is also irreplaceable.